Staying Alive (1983 film): Plot

-Anthony "Tony" Manero, a former disco king, acts on his brother's advice and his own dreams of dancing professionally.
-He is now living in a Manhattan flophouse (dosshouse), working as a dance instructor and waiter at a dance club, searching for a big break in the modern dance productions on Broadway.
-The break from his Brooklyn life, family, and friends seem to have somewhat matured Tony and refined his personality, including his diminished Brooklyn accent, an avoidance of alcohol, and less use of profanity.
+Tony Manero, a former disco king, is living in a Manhattan flophouse, working as a dance instructor and waiter at a dance club, searching for a big break in the modern dance productions on Broadway.
+The break from his Brooklyn life seems to have somewhat matured Tony and refined his personality, including his diminished Brooklyn accent, an avoidance of alcohol, and less use of profanity.
 Other attitudes remain unchanged, such as his disregard for his girlfriend, the forgiving Jackie, who is a dancer and rock singer.
-Still acting immature, Tony maintains some of his other macho and childish double standards, such as seeing other women but being offended if he sees Jackie with other men.
+Tony maintains some of his other macho double standards, such as seeing other women but being offended if he sees Jackie with other men.

-Tony watches a show, which features Jackie as a dancer in the chorus, but focuses on the lead, a seemingly wealthy English dancer, Laura.
-Tony pursues her with seduction in mind, and spends the night with her.
+Tony watches a show that features Jackie as a dancer in the chorus but focuses on the lead, English dancer Laura.
+He pursues her with seduction in mind and spends the night with her.
 He is annoyed when she dismisses him afterward, not understanding that she intended their encounter to be a one-night stand.
-Laura coldly justifies her treatment of him by saying that "Everybody uses everybody", and implies that Tony used her in order to get a dance role in her upcoming show.
+Laura coldly justifies her treatment by saying that "Everybody uses everybody" and implies that Tony used her in order to get a dance role in her upcoming show.
 Unable to trust Tony, Jackie breaks up with him.
 Jackie, Tony and Laura then all audition for the Broadway production, Satan's Alley.
 Jackie and Tony land small roles, and Laura is cast as the lead female dancer.

-Tony begins to realize how callous he has been to Jackie, and walks all the way from Manhattan to his old Bay Ridge neighborhood in Brooklyn in the middle of the night.
-He takes stock of how much his life has changed since he left Brooklyn when walks past 2001 Odyssey, which was his hangout six years before, and is now a gay nightclub.
-When Tony goes to visit his mother, and apologizes for his selfishness and the troublemaking ways of his youth, she points out that his selfish behavior as a teen was what helped him escape a dead-end life in Bay Ridge.
-Tony feels better after this and heads back to Manhattan to repair his relationship with Jackie.
-His hostility and distance from the arrogant Laura increase as the production progresses.
+Tony begins to realize how callous he has been to Jackie and walks from Manhattan to his old Bay Ridge neighborhood in Brooklyn in the middle of the night, which includes walking past 2001 Odyssey, his former hangout.
+When he visits his mother Flo and apologizes for the troublemaking ways of his youth, she points out that his selfish behavior as a teen helped him escape a dead-end life in Bay Ridge.
+Tony feels better and heads back to Manhattan to repair his relationship with Jackie.
+His hostility to and distance from the arrogant Laura increase as the production progresses.